-Croatia: Marubeni Japan to start final talks for 800MEUR TPP Plomin C10.
-September 2014. / SEE Energy News
+Croatia: Marubeni Japan to start final talks for 800MEUR TPP Plomin C, SEE Energy News

 Japanese company Marubeni has been selected as a preferred bidder for the construction and management of a new unit within the existing thermal power complex in Plomin, Istria, executives of Croatia’s national power provider HEP said, explaining that negotiations with this Japanese corporation should be finalised by the end of this year.